-The deadline to appeal your 2014 Property Assessment was January 31.
+The deadline to appeal your 2015 Property Assessment is Monday, February 2, 2015.

 PARP hearings take place between February 1 and March 15 each year.
 PARP members are members of the public appointed by the Minister responsible for BC Assessment, currently the Minister of Community, Sport and Cultural Development.
 At this level, the appeal is called a review or complaint.
 Any person is entitled to file a complaint about their own or another assessment on the grounds set out in s.
 32 of the Assessment Act and to have that assessment reviewed by a PARP.
 The review process provides options to have your property assessment concerns addressed.
 If you have concerns about your property assessment, you may discuss them with BC Assessment prior to filing a complaint.
 If there is an agreement to make an amendment through this informal process, a recommendation can be presented to the Panel on your behalf and your attendance at the hearing is not required.
 For more information on Property Assessment Review Panels, click here.
 Please note that appointment availability may be limited as not all panels sit throughout the six week hearing timeframe (February 1 – March 15).